openebs-archive/cstor-operators/docs/developer-guide/cstor-pool-docs.md

 ```

-To understand cStor volume resource organisation, please follow this link.
+To understand cStor volume resource organization, please follow this link.

 *CSPC is an declarative API that enables you to create a group of cStor pool(s) on Kubernetes nodes as well as allow you to do other pool operations e.g. disk replacement, pool expansion etc in a Kubectl native way.
 CSPC API also supports GitOps model.*